JosefUtbult/Custom-swedish-keyboard-layout/README.md

 # Custom swedish keyboard layout
-This is a tutorial on how to add a custom swedish keyboard layout to Linux.
+This is a tutorial on how to add a custom swedish keymap layout to Linux.
 It uses the standard american keyboard layout but with six additional characters.
 | Character     | Key combination     |
 | ------------- |:-------------------:|
 | å             | Alt Gr + [          |